Best credit cards of current year

 Read our full CardName review.

-The Bonus: Get up to $1,050 in Chase Travel℠ value – earn 60,000 bonus points after $4,000 in purchases in your first three months from account opening (worth $750 when redeemed through Chase Travel); plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+The Bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 Also, Chase offers a number of hotel and airline travel loyalty partners, so you might be able to stretch that bonus even further.

 The Rewards: 5x on travel purchased through Chase Travel, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on all other purchases, $50 Annual Chase Travel Hotel Credit, plus more.